Success in Section 3 is all about timing and planning. Let’s break down how to time the essay section of the test.

-This is a timed breakdown of how you should attack Section 3 of the BMAT.
 Although the area you can write in is small, the time will quickly creep up on you.
 Check out the official answer sheet at the bottom of this post to get an idea of the space you have.
+Today we will cover a timed breakdown of how you should attack Section 3 of the BMAT.

 The next step is to plan the answer.
 Before you put pen to (answer) paper you should know exactly what you are going to write.
-Since space is so limited you can’t afford to make mistakes and waste space.
+Since space is so limited, you can’t afford to make mistakes and waste space.
 You will only be given one answer paper so it has to count!
-There’s two parts to the Plan it out stage.
+There are two parts to the plan it out stage.

 Once you have a ton of points to choose from, you should choose the strongest arguments which add value to the answer.
 If you are stuck with which point to choose, think which one offers the most value to the question asked.
 If you have a lot of knowledge about a point, can you summarise the deep issues of the point in a small space?
 Remember, you only have around 4 paragraphs to write.